Table of Contents

 - Posterior cerebral artery occlusion

-Diagnosis of Vertebral Artery Syndrome
+Clinical Approach to the diagnosis of Vertebral Artery Syndrome

 - Baseline labs: CBC, ESR, blood chemistry, clotting and lipid profile.